Introduction

 Can I climb Kilimanjaro on my own?
 It’s impossible!

-Conclusion – Is Kilimanjaro really difficult to climb?
+Conclusion – Is climbing Kilimanjaro hard really difficult to climb?

-Whether you want to climb all seven peaks or hunt for the best selfie at Uhuru Peak, start planning today!
+Whether you aspire to conquer all seven summits or capture the ultimate selfie at Uhuru Peak, the journey begins with your first step in planning today!